 Inventory Level Description and activities Ig supply/inventory meets demand.
-Follow jurisdictional best practice recommendations for use of Ig (indications, optimal use guides, modality of administration, and doses).
-Use the lowest Ig dose for the shortest duration required to achieve the desir outcome.
-For ongoing therapy, ensure the achievement of measurable clinical outcome Ig should not be continued in patients with no demonstrable benefit.
-Prior to starting Ig treatment, consider use of all other safe, effective, and accessible alternative therapies.
-Where use is indicated, confirm that use aligns with the patient's goals of car Use a dose calculator based on adjusted body weight, and track Ig levels to adjust dose, as appropriate.
-Green Advisory Phase Ig supply/inventory levels are reduced or there are signs that short-term demand may outstrip capacity.
+Follow jurisdictional best practice recommendations for use of Ig (indication optimal use guides, modality of administration, and doses).
+Use the lowest Ig dose for the shortest duration required to achieve the outcome.
+For ongoing therapy, ensure the achievement of measurable clinical out Ig should not be continued in patients with no demonstrable benefit.
+Prior to starting Ig treatment, consider use of all other safe, effective, an accessible alternative therapies.
+Where use is indicated, confirm that use aligns with the patient's goals Use a dose calculator based on adjusted body weight, and track Ig level Green Advisory Phase Ig supply/inventory levels are reduced or there are signs that short-term demand may outstrip capacity.
 Reduce use by 10 to 20%: Continue to follow all the actions outlined in Green phase.
 Round down Ig treatment doses and frequency.
 Re-assess all patients that are already on treatment to find the minimal effective dose and optimize the treatment for each individual.
 Review stocking practices and maintain the minimum inventory level required.
 Reduce the refill volume for patients on home infusion products Consider the use of alternative therapies.
+Consider increasing availability of alternative therapies Initiate actions to prepare for the potential escalation to Amber and Red phase by: Identifying patients that can be switched to SCIg (in the event of an IVIg shortage) or IVIg (in the event of an SCIg shortage), or other alternative therapies.
+Initiating local and provincial processes to support an adjudication process in the event of a red phase advisory.

-Amber Ig supply/inventory levels are low for a short or prolonged period.
-Reduce use by 20 to 50%: Continue to follow all the actions outlined in Green phase and Green Advisory phase.
-Limit Ig use to clinical circumstances when there are: No viable alternatives; and/or the condition is life-threatening or there is a risk for irreversible disability as identified in the table below.
-Use the lowest Ig dose for the shortest duration required to achieve the desired outcome.
-Implement screening of all Ig orders within the hospital transfusion service/blood bank.
-Red There is a critical and prolonged Ig shortage.
-Reduce use by over 50%: Limit Ig use to clinical circumstances when there are: No viable alternatives; and/or the condition is life-threatening or there is a risk for irreversible disability as identified in the table below.
-Have each case and dose approved by a formally established peer committee as per local jurisdictional guidance.
-File a written copy of the decision in the patient's medical record and send another copy to Transfusion Medicine Services (blood bank).
+la supply/investory lovels are low for a short or prelanged period.
+Deduce was by ig supply/inventory levels are low for a short or prolonged period.
+Redu 20 to 50%: Continue to follow all the actions outlined in Green phase and Green Advisory phase.
+Limit Ig use to clinical circumstances when there are: No viable alternatives: and/or the condition is life threatening or there is a risk for irreversible disability Amper as identified in the table below. • Use the lowest Ig dose for the shortest duration required to achieve the desired outcome.
+Implement screening of all Ig orders within the hospital transfusion service/blood hank bank.
+There is a critical and prolonged in shortage.
+Reduce use by over 50% : Limit ig use to clinical circumstances when there are: No viable alternatives; and/or ${\odot}$ the condition is life-threatening or there is a risk for irreversible disability Red as identified in the table below.
+Have each case and dose approved by a formally established peer committee as per local jurisdictional guidance. • File a written copy of the decision in the patient's medical record and send another conv to Transfusion Medicine Services (blood bank) another copy to transitision medicine Services (blood ballk).

-Provinces/territories will be responsible for determining the most appropriate mechanism for peer review, whether it be through an existing committee structure (ensuring adequate representation from clinicians with experience treating patients with Ig) or the formation of a new committee.
+\Provinces/territories will be responsible for determining the most appropriate mechanism for peer review, whether it be through an existing committee structure (ensuring adequate representation from clinicians with experience treating patients with Ig) or the formation of a new committee.
 This will be further explored as part of the work to develop the full national Ig shortage management plan.